Continual Learning as Computationally Constrained Reinforcement Learning: An Objective for Continual Learning

-The form of interaction we consider is fully general; each observation can exhibit {\it any} sort of dependence on history.
+The form of interaction we consider is fully general \henrik{in the sense that} each observation can exhibit {\it any} sort of dependence on history.
 Notably, we do not assume that observations identify the state of the environment.
-While such an assumption -- that the ``environment is MDP,'' so to speak -- is common to much of the RL literature \citep{sutton2018reinforcement}, a number of researchers have advocated for the general action-observation interface, especially when treating design of generalist agents for complex environments \citep{daswani2013q,daswani2014feature,dong2022simple,hutter2007universal,lu2021reinforcement,mccallum1995instance,Ring:1994,ring2005toward}.
+While such an assumption -- \henrik{that the sequence of observations obeys the Markov property} -- is common to much of the RL literature \citep{sutton2018reinforcement}, a number of researchers have advocated for the general action-observation interface, especially when treating design of generalist agents for complex environments \citep{daswani2013q,daswani2014feature,dong2022simple,hutter2007universal,lu2021reinforcement,mccallum1995instance,Ring:1994,ring2005toward}. \henrik{This is in contrast to making strong assumptions about the environment dynamics, such as assuming observations obey the Markov property, which may be useful in more specialized and narrow applications.}